 - Single source data to understand how audiences move between platforms

 - Improved estimate of brand reach and duplication

 - Reporting newsbrand sections across print AND digital subject to sample size

 - Increased number of brands reported across digital platforms

-The launch of AMP is a significant development for agencies and advertisers as it allows planners to understand the full power and breadth of newsbrands and further reap the efficiencies of multi-platform planning by enabling a more efficient redistribution of budgets across multiple platforms.
+The launch of PAMCo is a significant development for agencies and advertisers as it allows planners to understand the full power and breadth of newsbrands and further reap the efficiencies of multi-platform planning by enabling a more efficient redistribution of budgets across multiple platforms.
 This will maximise reach and reduce the cost per thousand audience members reached.

-It is not appropriate to compare AMP and NRS data for marketing and trading purposes as they are based on different methodologies.
+It is not appropriate to compare PAMCo and NRS data for marketing and trading purposes as they are based on different methodologies.